-Board of Directors and Stockholders Comfort Systems USA, Inc.
+The Board of Directors and Stockholders of Comfort Systems USA, Inc.

-We have audited the accompanying consolidated balance sheets of Comfort Systems USA, Inc. as of December 31, 2006 and 2005, and the related consolidated statements of operations, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2006.
+We have audited the accompanying consolidated balance sheets of Comfort Systems USA, Inc. as of December 31, 2007 and 2006, and the related consolidated statements of operations, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2007.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.